MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleCard/ListViewCard/DeprecatedListViewCard/README.md

 ## Features
-1. **Modern UI**:  Leverages updated UI components to provide a contemporary and visually appealing layout for articles.
+1. **Backward Compatibility**:  Provides a way to display articles using outdated UI components while maintaining consistent styling with the legacy design system.

-2. . **User Information Display**: Displays the article author's avatar and username, ensuring that user information is prominently shown.
+2. **User Information Display**: Displays the article author's avatar and username, ensuring that user information is prominently shown.

 3. **Article Details**: Presents the article's title, creation date, categories, and a brief text block, giving users a comprehensive overview of the article content.